ddl-dave-heinicke/Data-Analyst-Workshop-Electricity/.ipynb_checkpoints/README-checkpoint.md

 <img src = readme_images/AddNewFileforAppsh.png width="800">
 </p>

-Next, we will create a file called app.sh.
+Here, we will create a file called app.sh.
 It's a simple bash script that Domino uses to start and run the Dash App server based on the inputs provided.
-This script includes examples for calling a Flask, R/Shiny and Dash app.
+This script includes examples for calling a Flask, R/Shiny and Dash apps.
 The Flask and Shiny lines are commented out, but are there for reference if you'd like to try hosting a Flask or Shiny app.

 Copy the following code snippet in -